mlaroy/observe-entry/README.md

 # observeEntry
 A tiny library to observe elements entering the viewport using Intersection Observer.
+When the selected elements enter the viewport, a class is applied to the element for styling.

 ## API